DevofBugs/DevofBugs/README.md

 ## OUTSIDE OF GITHUB

+#### General
 15
 I'm male and Christian.
 I live in Pennsylvania.
 My name is(ofc) Stephen.
 Feel free to also call me Glitch.

+#### Hardware
+I have a Lenovo Legion 5i Desktop, with a NVIDIA 3090 RTX GPU and Intel i7 12th Generation CPU.
+I have 2 Sceptre 24' curved moniters.
+I love to play games, owning many on Steam.
+I own many, of which expands every few weeks, after I've saved some money from my jobs.